Ptoion: History of the Oracle of Apollo

 This incident is also recorded by Pausanias.
 The area was controlled by Thebes until the end of the Classical period, as demonstrated by the remains of Theban defensive works on various peaks in the mountain range (though not on Mount Ptoios itself).
 After that the sanctuary was at first under the control of the Boeotian League and later of Akraiphia.
 By the time Pausanias visited the site in the second century AD, the "infallible" oracle was no longer active.

 According to a decree of the Delphic Amphictyonic League, a musical competition in honour of Apollo called the Ptoia was held near the oracle every five years from 227 BC.
 The festival later lapsed, but was revived under the Julio-Claudian Emperors as the Ptoia and Caesarea (Πτώϊα καὶ Καισάρεια) and continued to be celebrated until the beginning of the third century AD.

 In Byzantine times the sanctuary was replaced by a Christian monastery, called Agia Pelagia which relocated to the summit of Mount Ptoios during the Ottoman period.

-Site of the Oracle

-The sanctuary of Apollo lay on three terraces, supporting a Doric peripteral Temple with eight columns on the short sides (12 m long) and thirteen on the long sides (25 m long), which was built at the end of the fourth century on top of the foundations of an Archaic temple.
-The actual oracle was located in a watery grotto to the east.
-The extra-regional importance of the oracle is shown by the large number of votive offerings.
-Most of the kouroi and tripods from the Ptoion are now located in the Archaeological Museum of Thebes and the National Archaeological Museum in Athens.